 Paper that is not made specifically for oil painting needs to be primed first before being painted on with oil paint in order to seal the paper from the damaging effects of oil and solvents and to help the paint bind and cure.
 You can use acrylic gesso primer or acrylic matte medium as sealants.
 Adding a layer of sealant keeps the oil from being absorbed into the paper, without which the paper will eventually degrade and the paint could flake or crack.

 - Select a good quality acid-free heavyweight paper such as Arches Watercolor Paper.
-I recommend a weight of at least 300 gsm (140 lb) for small studies and sketches, and 640 gsm (300 lb) for larger paintings.
+Use a weight of at least 300 gsm (140 lb) for small studies and sketches, and 640 gsm (300 lb) for larger paintings.

-- Read Painting on Paper With Acrylics to find out more about what makes a good paper for painting.
+- Learn about painting on paper with acrylics to find out more about what makes a good paper for painting.

 - Staple or pin the paper to a board and apply one layer of acrylic gesso primer in one direction.
 Mix the primer with water as necessary so that it is the consistency of heavy cream.